 GEN is located next to the Yurakucho International Forum entrance, under the railroad archway.
 GEN is OGINOYA's newest attempt at a storefront and a place to disseminate information.
 You can enjoy OGINOYA's a la carte dishes along with local SAKE from Gunma and Nagano.

-OGINOYA OHACO is located at Keio Crown Street, just outside the ticket gates of Sasazuka Station on the Keio Line.
-We mainly sell boxed lunches and prepared foods.
+OGINOYA OHACO (Sasazuka) is located at 峠の釜めし荻野屋 on Keio Crown Street, just outside the ticket gates of Sasazuka Station on the Keio Line, and mainly sells boxed meals and prepared foods.

 OGINOYA GEN field affiliated with a shrine (the tax-exempt proceeds of its harvest going to pay for shrine operations)